JordanLaserGit/coverage_tools/README.md

 6) Execute test, collect coverage data, and generate a html of the coverage report.

 # Notes
-The output text file is designed to be read by /test/CMakeLists.txt.
+The output text file will be placed in test/coverage and is designed to be read by /test/CMakeLists.txt.
 See the [example](#data/CMakeLists_example.txt)